logan-anderson/logan.codes/content/blog/can-a-classifier-chat.md

 ## Lessons

+Even as a toy, the experiment taught me a lot about how Jev makes decisions:

 1. **Play to the model's strengths.** Jev is good at comparing meaningful options.
 Anything that made the options more meaningful helped.
 Anything that made it "spell" hurt.
 2. **Describe your options, don't just label them.** An option's description is the only thing Jev sees, so make it carry the meaning.
 3. **Bigger chunks beat smaller ones.** Letters → words was the big jump.